Why would I choose to write about something as “off the beaten path” as spirituality in children?

 As a kid I never wanted to be anything but a schoolteacher.
 I felt innately driven to pursue it and received my Master’s Degree in Education at the University of Southern California, taking classes at night while teaching second grade during the day.
 Decades of teaching children, both inside and outside the classrom, has given me an ease in relating to them.

 And for me, spiritual awareness was also a childhood instinct.
 My mom tells the story of asking me (as a 4 year old) what I was doing when I stopped riding my bicycle for a quick minute and folded my hands in my lap, to which I replied, “I was talking to God.”
 My parents honored what God had already placed within me and set about to learn how to meet my spiritual needs and desires.
 Many years later, I studied for and received a Certificate of Distinction as a Spiritual Director.

 I’m a big sports fan.
 I like to travel and explore new places.
 If I can find an industrial tour or off-beat museum while I’m there, so much the better.
-Reading, including audio books, is a favorite pastime and I like to unwind at the end of the day chopping, mixing and fixing in the kitchen
+I volunteer at retirement communities and senior centers, facilitating discussion groups on finishing life well.
+Reading, including audio books, is a favorite pastime and I like to unwind at the end of the day chopping, mixing and fixing in the kitchen.

-My husband and I have been married for 40 years and live in the California wine country town of Santa Rosa, near three of our grandnieces and nephews and we have two “adopted” grandchildren.
+My husband and I have been married for over 40 years and live in the Southern California community of Pasadena, near two of our “adopted” grandchildren.